-The construction project is launched with an official event.
+The construction project was launched with an official event.

 Due to considerable construction and rerouting work in Berlin prior to the beginning of our project, the building site had to be cleared before the actual work could properly begin.

-Then archaeologists from the Berlin Monument Authority undertook a search for historical relics that may have survived below the soil and ultimately rescued many objects especially outside the city hall that were left to posterity,
+Afterwards, archaeologists from the Berlin Monument Authority undertook a search for historical relics that may have survived below the soil and ultimately rescued many objects especially outside the city hall.

-Below the ground of the construction site were also a large number of pipes and cables for electricity, drinking water, sewage, gas and district heating, telephony and cable TV as well as connection lines for traffic and street lights.
-In order to safeguard all cables and lines from the construction works the organizations responsible, including Berlin's water authority, utility Vattenfall and Deutsche Telekom, had to reroute their lines.
-This is a complex process that demanded careful planning and coordination, because most of the lines are installed above one another, they generally had to carry out their works in succession.
+Below the ground of the construction site were also a large number of pipes and cables for electricity, drinking water, sewage, gas and district heating, telephones and cable TV as well as connection lines for traffic and street lights.
+In order to safeguard all cables and lines from the construction works, the organizations responsible – Berlin's Water Authority, Vattenfall Utilities and Deutsche Telekom – had to reroute their lines.
+This is a complex process that demanded careful planning and coordination, because most of the lines were installed above one another, they generally had to carry out their works in succession.

-To ensure that there were no unexpected interruptions from Berlin’s turbulent past, explosive ordnance searched and scoured the building ground for bombs, ammunition and similar dangerous objects.
+To ensure that there were no unexpected interruptions from Berlin’s turbulent past, an explosive ordnance removal team searched and scoured the building ground for bombs, ammunition and similar dangerous objects.

-As the construction site was set up for the tunnel boring machine's (short TBM) starting shaft at Marx-Engels Forum, the Marx–Engels Monument located there had to be shifted a few meters to the side to also make way for the track-switching system and logistics center.
+When the construction site was set up for the tunnel boring machine's (abbr.
+TBM) starting shaft at Marx-Engels Forum, the Marx–Engels Monument located there had to be shifted a few meters to the side to also make way for the track-switching system and logistics center.

-Since Berlin’s level of groundwater is relatively high, water is expected to be just two to three meters below the surface of the ‘U5 gap closure’-site.
-This makes it impossible for excavation to be 15 to 20 meters deep.
+Since Berlin’s level of groundwater is relatively high, water was expected to be just two to three meters below the surface of the ‘U5 gap closure’-site.
+This made it impossible for excavation to be 15 to 20 meters deep.

-Therefore it is necessary to construct a waterproof – so when the different layers of sand are being excavated, wood panels are being installed on the sides and on the bottom of the pit to ensure that it stays waterproof throughout construction and after.
+Therefore it is necessary to construct a waterproof – so when the different layers of sand were excavated, wood panels were installed on the sides and on the bottom of the pit to ensure that it stayed waterproof throughout construction and after.
 This is mandatory to provide protection against groundwater and pressure conditions below the ground, such as earth pressure, water current or simply tensions.